LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Experiments

 \textbf{Efficiency Evaluation}\; We observe that latency in agent systems depends on both the cache sharing method's efficiency and the system accuracy, since lower-accuracy methods tend to take more steps and accumulate longer contexts.
 To measure the intrinsic efficiency of each cache sharing scheme, we evaluate latency under a controlled trace of sequence lengths, similar to the evaluation protocol of KVComm~\cite{ye2025kvcomm}.
 We construct this trace by varying the amount of context retrieved from external tools from 1k to 64k tokens, and we feed the same trace to all schemes.
 This yields total sequence lengths ranging from 2k to 66k tokens.
-The detailed construction of the emulated trace and the latency analysis on the HotpotQA benchmark are described in Appendix~\ref{appendix:trace} and Appendix~\ref{appendix:hotpotqa_latency}, respectively, where our schemes achieve the best results.
-We conducted all experiments on a single NVIDIA A6000 48GB GPU.
+The detailed construction of the emulated trace and the latency analysis on the actual HotpotQA benchmark are presented in Appendix~\ref{appendix:trace} and Appendix~\ref{appendix:hotpotqa_latency}, respectively.
+We conducted experiments on a single NVIDIA A6000 48GB GPU.